kangkot/elasticsearch-aggregation-geoclustering/README.md

 The geoclutering aggregation plugin adds the possibility to aggregate Geo Points in geographical clusters.

-In order to install the plugin, simply run: `bin/plugin -install opendatasoft/elasticsearch-aggregation-geoclustering/1.0.0`

 |   Geoclustering aggregation Plugin  | elasticsearch     | Release date |
 |-------------------------------------|-------------------|:------------:|